tido64/rainbow/README.md

 Once you've installed both, open `rainbow/tools/build-android.sh` and change `NDK_HOME` to point at the NDK.
-The build script will create a debuggable and installable APK but is currently only available on Linux/Mac OS X. You can still compile for Android on Windows, it just requires some manual labour.
+The build script will create a debuggable and installable APK but is currently only available on Linux/macOS.
+You can still compile for Android on Windows, it just requires some manual labour.

 Follow the steps outlined earlier and specify `android` for `platform`: